Philipbear/msbuddy/docs/index.rst

 **msbuddy** is able to provide formula annotations for:

-  * metabolic features with or without MS1 isotopic pattern
+  * queries with or without MS1 isotopic pattern
-  * metabolic features with or without MS/MS spectra
+  * queries with or without MS/MS spectra
   * both positive and negative ionization modes

+The minimum requirement for a **msbuddy** query is a single m/z value and its ionization polarity.

 **msbuddy** enables candidate space shrinkage via bottom-up MS/MS interrogation, accurate formula annotation via machine learning and false discovery rate estimation.
 Please refer to `our paper <https://doi.org/10.1038/s41592-023-01850-x>`_ for more details.